 Stylization is one of the most exciting aspects of a creative process.
-It connects one’s first impression of the world around with a subsequent expression about this experience.
-Results of such an individual interpretation sometimes can be powerful enough to convince the others, and inspire nations to use them for centuries.
-Concept of the language is a good example of this stylization when various symbols are supposed to represent different meanings.
+It connects one’s first impression of the world around them with a subsequent expression about this experience.
+The results of such an individual interpretation sometimes can be powerful enough to convince others, and inspire nations to use them for centuries.
+The concept of language is a good example of this stylization when various symbols are supposed to represent different meanings.

-Any given language can express these meanings with numerous medias, such as: sound, color, gesture, line, etc. Each media has its own initially limited number of primary elements; however, their further combinations are infinite.
+Any given language can express these meanings with numerous media, such as sound, color, gesture, line, etc. Each media has its own initially limited number of primary elements; however, their further combinations are infinite.

-Geometry is another example for concept of stylization which serves the purpose of visualizing a space-time relationship between different events.
+Geometry is another example of the concept of stylization which serves the purpose of visualizing a space-time relationship between different events.
 Geometrical shapes can help one to simplify and organize any complicated perceptions of changing reality.

-All my projects are united by the same conceptual subject matter, which is expressed by looking at three primary forms: the square, triangle and circle.
-Although the concept is general, it is broken into specific series, which are dedicated to certain aspects of relationship between these forms.
+All my projects are united by the same conceptual subject matter, which is expressed by looking at three primary forms: the square, triangle, and circle.
+Although the concept is general, it is broken into specific series dedicated to certain aspects of the relationship between these forms.

 These primary forms represent three beginnings of a visual language.
 Their conjunction produces an infinite number of characters.
 Once selected characters are put together in a certain arrangement, they create unified images, which can be seen as a pure abstraction, or as have reference to something more representational.